andy-guttridge/tribehub_drf/README.md

 - The approach to obtaining the current user context within a model serializer is from [Stackoverflow](https://stackoverflow.com/questions/30203652/how-to-get-request-user-in-django-rest-framework-serializer)
 - The technique for using different serializers depending on the HTTP request type within the same generic class view is from [Stackoverflow](https://stackoverflow.com/questions/22616973/django-rest-framework-use-different-serializers-in-the-same-modelviewset)
 - The fix for the Django Rest Framework bug that prevents user's cookies from being cleared on logout is from the Code Institute Django Rest Framework walkthrough project
+- The technique for overriding the `to_representation` metehod of a serializer to make a change to the outgoing JSON data used in `profiles/serializers.py` is from [testdriven.io](https://testdriven.io/tips/ed79fa08-6834-4827-b00d-2609205129e0/)

 In addition, the following documentation was extensively referenced throughout development: